taisuke-j/email-coding-tips/README.md

 ##Responsive email

 ###Important points
 - Outlook will automatically stack your tables if there isn't at least 25px to spare on any given row (using `align="left"` technique)
 - Yahoo!
 Mail ignores media query conditional code and the fix is to use attribute selector https://www.emailonacid.com/blog/article/email-development/stop_yahoo_mail_from_rendering_your_media_queries

+###Other points
+- If you want to be a master of responsive email, here is the link: http://webdesign.tutsplus.com/tutorials/creating-a-future-proof-responsive-email-without-media-queries--cms-23919

 ###Code Examples